suryakandshinde/google-ai-hack/README.md

 - **Google AI Studio / Gemini** ( **gemini-1.0-pro-001** - [https://aistudio.google.com/app/prompts])
     - Used for finetuning AI Agent response using prompt engineering/system instructions and example scenarios (few-shot prompting)
-    - Used for sentiment analysis of customer feedback/comments (using Google Node.js SDK)
+    - Used for sentiment analysis of user feedback/comments (using Google Node.js SDK)
-    - Used for suggesting a promotional offer to customers based on sentiment analysis of feedback (if feedback was negative)
+    - Used for suggesting an promotional offer to a customer based on sentiment analysis of feedback (if feedback was negative)
     - [Read more about implementation](#google-ai-studio)
+- **Google Function Calling to invoke business APIs/Services**
+- **AI Chat Assistant**
+    There are 2 versions of AI Chat Agent.
+First one using Low/No-Code Google Vertex AI Agent and, second Custom Chat widget using HTML and JS.
+The.
+The **Vertex AI Agent will not work for all users while app is in Testing environment**.
-- **Google Vertex AI Agent/Conversation and Dialogflow (Low-Code Chat Assistant)** [https://cloud.google.com/dialogflow/vertex/docs/quick/create-application]
+    - Google Vertex AI Agent and Dialogflow (Low-Code Chat Assistant - https://cloud.google.com/dialogflow/vertex/docs/quick/create-application)
+    - Custom HTML/JS based chat widget (built this for demo as Vertex AI Agent will not work for all users while app is in Testing environment).
     - Used as a low-code solution to provide human like chat experience to users and assist them with various rental services
     - [Read more about implementation](#google-vertex-ai-assistant)
 - **Google -  Node.js SDK** (`@google/generative-ai` and `@langchain/google-genai`)